microtrain/bootcamp/03-BashScripting/01-Basics.md

 ## Lab

 Update the re.sh script such that
-* The user will recieve an error message if they attempt to reload/restart a virtual-host file that does not exist in /etc/apache2/sites-available.
+* The user will receive an error message if they attempt to reload/restart a virtual-host file that does not exist in /etc/apache2/sites-available.
 * The system will return a list of valid files as a part of the error message.
 * The system will exit prior to evaluating the reload command if an invalid virtual-host has been chosen.

 ### Extra Credit

-Google "formatting bash", find and read some results about fomatting output text in bash.
-Look for things like escape characters,font colors, bold and italic text, carrige returns/newlines etc. Using this new knowledge improve the output of the error messages so that they may read in a more intuitive, scan friendly manner.
+Google "formatting bash", find and read some results about formatting output text in bash.
+Look for things like escape characters, font colors, bold and italic text, carriage returns/newlines, etc. Using this new knowledge, improve the output of the error messages so that they may read in a more intuitive, scan friendly manner.

 ## Questions

 1. In Bash, why should you quote variables when referencing them?
 1. In Bash, what is *-z*?
 1. In Bash, when do you prefix a variable with a dollar sign?
-1. How many ways can you come up with to create an array in Bash.
+1. How many ways can you come up with to create an array in Bash?
 1. What is an array?
 1. What does the __*__ in _/etc/apache2/sites-available/*.conf_ do?